johnpatramanis/Proteomic_Pipeline/README.md

 The first step is the installation of the pipeline.
 The pipeline requires a Linux operating system with Conda installed.
 If you have that, then the installation is quite straightforward.
 If you don't have Conda installed, you can find a quick guide on how to do that here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html.

+You can check if conda is installed and properly set up on your computer by simply typing ‘conda’ on your command line.

 If conda is installed and ready to go, we can start the tutorial!
 First navigate to a location on your computer where you want to install them and have sufficient space.
 Then, download the pipeline from github using the simple command:

 ```bash